mctavishmcardle/gira/.gira/15-won-t-do-ticket-status.gira.md

 TODO
-# 'Won't do' ticket status
+# FEATURE: 'Won't do' ticket status
 New status for tickets that won't get finished

 # questions